UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_8.md

 ### **Question:**

-Then Danny also asked; Are there any specific people on the team on this task?
+Are there any specific people on the team on this task?

-#### **Answer:**
+### **Answer:**

 **Mark:** The answer to that is that the whole team helped with the marketing and the content that goes into marketing.

 Many of us have access to that Twitter, whether it's ideas, creation, or doing the actual posting.
 It's all a group effort.
 Part of being a DAO is leaning on each other sometimes and bringing it all together in harmony.
 Zach does a lot of cool designs.
 Dima does a lot of cool designs, but we have a ton of other artists that are also helping with a ton of marketing materials.
 The list goes on and on about how many people are helping with a lot of the marketing.
 But we do have people planning outpost and marketing strategies.
 Sometimes we make mistakes and post the wrong thing.

 ### **Question:**

-Lucky Luke asked at 08:00 p.m.; Which time zone?
+Which time zone?

-#### **Answer:**
+### **Answer:**

 **Mark:** I'm not sure what he's asking, but when we're talking, we usually say EST.